 Sustainable buildings tend to be more desirable to the occupants than an equivalent standard building (Roaf et al., 2004).
 Also the Government believes that "sustainable construction can cost less, and certainly need not cost more than average."
-In addition, running costs are reduced in sustainable buildings, since there will be less energy consuming plant installed, and that which is, will run for fewer hours during a shorter heating season.
-Reducing consumption of fossil fuel based energy will in turn result in lower CO2 emissions and help us to claw back emissions to enable us to mitigate the worst impacts of climate change.
+In addition, running costs are reduced in sustainable buildings, as there will be less energy consuming equipment installed, and it will run for fewer hours during a shorter heating season.
+Reducing the consumption of fossil fuel based energy will in turn result in lower CO2 emissions and help claw back emission levels, enabling us to mitigate the worst impacts of climate change.

 There are also other benefits of sustainable buildings related to health and comfort.
-Efficiently controlled and environment friendly buildings provide healthy living and working conditions.
+Efficiently controlled and environmentally friendly buildings provide healthy living and working conditions.
 Lighting, internal temperatures and fresh air are all equally important in determining the comfort of people in a space.
 Studies have shown that people prefer working in naturally lit spaces which are naturally ventilated by openable windows.
 Similar studies in schools have linked availability of natural light to higher productivity, satisfaction and faster learning.